Eugene and Ruth Roberts Summer Student Academy

 - Weekly seminars allow students to present research findings to their peers, a good primer for what graduate and postdoctoral students do.

 - Workshops covered topics such as creating posters for research talks, biomedical ethics and other important subjects.

 - Students interact with their peers and their research mentors on a continual basis, fostering valuable relationships for the future.

 - Summer program participants also receive a stipend of $4,000 for their work.

 Students who join this program are usually surprised and excited by what they learn about working in the world of science.
 Many see their names included on published research papers, and some have even patented and sold inventions developed with their mentors.

 The program was established in 1960 by City of Hope’s director emeritus of neurobiochemistry, Eugene Roberts, Ph.D.
-Our chief medical officer, Alexandra Levine, M.D., is a Summer Student Program alumna, as are many prominent scientists in academia and industry.
+Alexandra Levine, M.D., the Dr. Norman & Melinda Payson Professor in Medicine at City of Hope, is a Summer Student Program alumna, as are many prominent scientists in academia and industry.